ilarinieminen/SOM-Toolbox/README.md

 SOM-Toolbox
 ===========

-A Matlab toolbox for Self-Organizing Maps and others.
+A Matlab toolbox for Self-Organizing Maps (SOM) and others.

 SOM Toolbox 2.0, a software library for Matlab 5 implementing the Self-Organizing Map algorithm is Copyright (C) 1999 by Esa Alhoniemi,